wuey99/BoomingGamesTest/README.md

             Tank.ts
                 one of 3 tanks manipulated by the player.  use arrows to turn and move forward.  space bar to shoot a bullet.
+            Cursor.ts
+                I added an active tank cursor because it bugged me that it wasn't immediate what the active tank was.

             both Shot and Tank knows about the PlayfieldGridView, PlayfieldGridModel and PlayfieldTileModel.

             Motion of tanks is free-form, instead of being locked to a grid.  collision checking is done by checking the sprite's internal rectangle against the block's rectangle on the grid.

     Test
         \src\test